-This program involves engaging in moderate to high intensity physical activities such as hiking, boating and snorkeling.
+- This program involves engaging in moderate- to high-intensity physical activities, such as hiking, boating and snorkeling.
 Ability to swim is not required but strongly encouraged to enjoy the program and location at its fullest.

-Program scholarships and tuition include iNext Travel Insureance, but do not cover the cost of flights.
-More details about tuition inclusions can be found here.
+Program scholarships and tuition include iNext Travel Insurance, but do not cover the cost of flights.
+Find additional details about what’s included with your tuition.